Kong Xuanyou

-Life
+Biography

 Kong was born to an ethnic Korean family in Heilongjiang province in 1959.
 Between 1979 and 1983, he studied Arabic and Japanese languages at Shanghai International Studies University.
 Between 1983 and 1985 he studied foreign relations at China Foreign Affairs University.

 His first diplomatic post was in the Chinese consulate of Osaka as a clerk (1985–1989).
 In 2006, he was appointed the envoy of the embassy of China in Japan.
 Between 2011 and 2014, he was the ambassador of China in Vietnam.
 After working briefly as the deputy of Asian affairs, he was appointed the assistant minister of the ministry of foreign affairs in 2015.
 In August 2017, Gong succeeded Wu Dawei as the chief representative of China in Six-party talks.
 He assumed the Deputy Minister of Foreign Affairs position in January 2018 until he was appointed as Ambassador to Japan.

-During his years in Japan, Kong worked together with the current Chinese ambassador to the US Cui Tiankai and Minister of Foreign affair Wang Yi.
-The three are said to be close friends.

-According to South Korean media JoongAng Ilbo, when meeting with delegations of Korean parliamentarians, Kong expressed his regret on Korea's decision of deploying THAAD, but did not wish the Sino-Korean relationship to worsen because of that.
+According to South Korean media JoongAng Ilbo, when meeting with delegations of Korean parliamentarians, Kong expressed his regret on Korea's decision of deploying the Terminal High Altitude Area Defense (THAAD), but did not wish for Sino-Korean relations to worsen because of that.

+Personal life

 Kong is married and has one daughter.
+Kong is said to be close friends with the former Chinese Ambassador to the United States Cui Tiankai and former Minister of Foreign Affairs Wang Yi, as they worked together in Japan.